Travel advisors are changing the travel game

 Number of advisors: More than 7,000 globally

 Hotel program and perks: The network has more than 1,100 hotels globally.
-Travelers who book a stay are treated to $500 of amenities per property including breakfast for two, an extra amenity such as $100 dining credit, a space-available room upgrade, a space-available late check-in and early check-out and additional amenities which vary by property.
+Travelers who book a stay are treated to $500 of amenities per property including breakfast for two, an extra amenity such as $100 dining credit, a space-available room upgrade, a space-available early check-in and late check-out and additional amenities which vary by property.

 New York City's Baccarat Hotel comes with perks if you book through Signature Travel Network.